 As a general rule, people filing Chapter 7 bankruptcies are not parties to leases or contracts that would likely add value to their bankruptcy estates.
 This isn’t an absolute rule, however.
 If the trustee could sell a lease to someone else for a profit (because you’re paying less than market rent, for example), the trustee might assume the lease and assign it for a lump sum that could be distributed to your creditors.
 But this would be highly unusual.
 Trustees aren’t looking for ways to put you on the street or penalize you for getting a great rent deal.

 It’s also possible that you’ll want to get out of a contract or lease, such as a residential or an auto lease or a timeshare you can’t afford.
 Be sure to state at the bankruptcy meeting or even on your papers that you would like the trustee to terminate the agreement.
 But remember this is up to the trustee to decide.

 If the lease is assigned or terminated or the contract is terminated, you and the other parties to the agreement are cut loose from any obligations, and any money you owe the creditor will be discharged in your bankruptcy, even if the debt arose after your filing date.

 Example.
-Say you are leasing a car when you file for bankruptcy.
-You want out of the lease.
-The car dealer cannot repossess the car until the trustee terminates the lease, which normally must occur within 60 days of when you file.
+Say you are leasing a car when you file for bankruptcy and you want out of the lease.
+The car dealer cannot repossess the car until the trustee terminates the lease, which normally must occur within 60 days of filing.
 During that 60-day period, you can use the car without paying for it.
 The payments you don’t make during this period will be discharged as if they were incurred prior to your bankruptcy.

 Bankruptcy law has special rules for executory contracts related to intellectual property (copyright, patent, trademark, or trade secret), real estate, and time-share leases.
 If you are involved in one of these situations, see a lawyer.